How To Minimise The Risk of Someone Hacking Your Website – Updated 2022

 Share This Post

-With our recent install of the Cyber Threat Real-Time Attack Map on our sister companys website here, I wanted to share with you some tips to avoid someone hacking your website.
+With our recent installation of the Cyber Threat Real-Time Attack Map on our sister company’s website here, I wanted to share with you some tips to avoid someone hacking your website.

 If you are accessing your business website remotely, you may wish to address your facilitating supplier to ensure they have a system in place to guarantee your information security, ask what systems they have in place and double check you are protected from all types of threats.

-As you can see using our live map daily cyber attacks are a real thing, with a hacker attack averaging every 39 seconds, not to mention 43% of cyber attacks only target small businesses.
-Using today’s figures, the average cost of a data breach in 2020 is also looking to reach 150million.
+As you can see using our live map daily cyberattacks are a real thing, with a hacker attack averaging every 39 seconds, not to mention 43% of cyberattacks only target small businesses.
+The average cost of a data breach in 2020 surpassed 150million (As we predicted).

 So as you can see protecting your business should be the top priority, I have written some basic steps to make it harder when it comes to someone hacking your website: